 Mickey’s Not-So-Scary Halloween Party: Tickets, Tips, and More

 - Ticket prices range from $109-$199 (dependent on party date).
 Parking is a separate cost and is $25 for standard parking or $50 for preferred.
-As I mentioned above, all party dates are unfortunately sold out for 2022.

 - This time of year is Florida’s rainy season.
 When purchasing tickets for any Disney event, know that weather conditions may not always be in your favor.
 Come prepared with ponchos, umbrellas, or rain jackets, and shoes that can get wet.